 This flexibility allows us to track outcomes relative to participation start dates as shown in Figure 1.
-The first point to make is that we measure outcomes from when people start an intervention, and this is defined as zero on our timeline.
-Why we choose the start date as the zero point is explained below.
+The first point to make is that we measure outcomes from when people start an intervention, and this is defined as zero on our timeline (we explain why below).
 From the zero point, we can then create a series of lapse periods that represent the periods before and after the participation start date.
 Based on this timeline, we can measure outcomes in two ways: interval and cumulative.